What you need to know about Apple's iOS 12 launch on Monday

-Apple will almost certainly present us with our first look at iOS 12 at its annual WWDC conference on Monday.
+Apple is now just hours away from almost certainly presenting us with our first look at iOS 12 at its annual WWDC conference.
 This is the software that will define the experience of 2018's new iPhones, and also update current iPhones and iPads when it comes out to devices later this year.

 Rumors suggest that Apple's plans for iOS 12 will make this refresh a bump, not a jump, a fine-tuning that fixes past problems and buffs up the quality of day-to-day use.
 Here's what we might see.

-Note: Editors' note: This story was originally published June 2, 2018 ad most recently updated June 4 at 7:15am PT.